Docs / Authentication

 -d '{"username": "player1", "password": "secret123"}'

-Use the session token in subsequent REST calls:
+Use the access token in subsequent REST calls:

 Login reuses the same shape at /api/v1/auth/login.